Gediminas/vss2git/README.txt

    Use Microsoft Visual SourceSafe 6.0 -> help -> search for more info

-2. "tmp" folder should be empty or deleted
+2. "tmp" folder should be EMPTY or DELETED

-3. Check your date time format.
+3. Check your DATE-TIME FORMAT.

      Control Panel -> Regional and Language Options -> Regional Options -> Customize ->
       Date -> Short date format